 The idea behind the Gravio Coordinator is, that you, as a Gravio customer, have full control over your infrastructure and do not have to rely on a cloud back end that you don’t have control over.

-The Gravio Coordinator is a web-based software that allows you to oversee and manage your Gravio Hubs (including HubKits) from a central place.
+The Gravio Coordinator is has a web-based front-end that allows you to oversee and manage your Gravio HubKits, no matter if they are Gravio Hubs or on your own hardware, from a central place.
 Gravio Coordinator is built to: